 On November 7, 1924, Alice Hardy transferred 11 Hereford to her husband as trustee under the will of his mother, Elizabeth Randolph (Bates) Hardy.

 The Hardys continued to live at 11 Hereford until about 1928, when they made Chatham their year-round home.
-He died in December of 1929 as a result of an accidentally self-inflicted gunshot wound.
+He died in December of 1929 as a result of an accidentally self-inflicted gunshot wound while hunting.

 On November 20, 1928, 11 Hereford was acquired from Charles Hardy by Charlotte (Wilson) White, the wife of attorney William Frye White.
 They previously had lived in Medford.
 They also maintained a home at Squirrel Island, Maine.

 Charlotte White died in 1931.
-William White continued to live at 11 Hereford.
+William White and Charlotte and Helen White continued to live at 11 Hereford.

-William White, Claggett Wilson, and the Warrens continued to live at 11 Hereford, joined in about 1937 by William White’s son-in-law and daughter, Robert White Frost and Charlotte Wilson (White) Frost.
+William White, Claggett Wilson, and the Warrens continued to live at 11 Hereford, joined in about 1937 by William White’s son-in-law and daughter, Robert and Charlotte Frost.
 They all moved by 1938.

 In June of 1938, William White, as trustee for the estate of Charlotte White, filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

 By 1938, 11 Hereford was the home of Miss Lucretia Blanche Hackett, who operated it as a lodging house.
 She previously had lived at 219 Beacon, where she also had operated a lodging house.
-She continued to live at 11 Hereford until about 1941.
+She continued to live at 11 Hereford until about 1943.
+She moved thereafter but was again living there as a lodger at the time of the 1950 US Census.

 On July 13, 1940, the State Street Trust Company foreclosed on the mortgage given by Charlotte White when she purchased 11 Hereford, and took possession of the property.